 Whether you are a homeowner with a sump pump or work in an industrial setting, understanding the hazards and taking the proper precautions can prevent accidents and injuries.
 This article will go over 20 essential pump safety steps that all engineers should know.
 By following these tips, you can help minimize the risk of injury or death while working with pumps.

-Why is Pump Safety Important?
+Why Is Pump Safety Important?

 There are many reasons why pump safety is so important.
 First of all, pumps can be hazardous if they are not used properly.
 They can cause serious injuries or even death if they are not handled correctly.